When Safety Becomes a Vulnerability: Exploiting LLM Alignment Homogeneity for Transferable Blocking in RAG: Introduction

 \section{Introduction}

-Retrieval-Augmented Generation (RAG)~\cite{rag,rag_servey} significantly reduces hallucinations in Large Language Models (LLMs) by incorporating external documents and enables efficient knowledge updates, leading to its wide adoption in knowledge-intensive applications.
+Retrieval-Augmented Generation (RAG)~\cite{rag,rag_survey} significantly reduces hallucinations in Large Language Models (LLMs) by incorporating external documents and enables efficient knowledge updates, leading to its wide adoption in knowledge-intensive applications.
 However, RAG’s heavy reliance on external knowledge bases also introduces new security risks: attackers can inject malicious documents into the knowledge base, manipulate retrieval results, and indirectly influence the LLMs' generation.

 Early studies~\cite{poisonedrag,authchain,corruptrag} on attacks against RAG focused on misleading attacks, which aim to induce the system to generate specific incorrect answers.
-In contrast, blocking attacks~\cite{jamming_attack,muterag} do not alter the gold answer but trigger unintended denial-of-service behavior for benign queries.
-This undermines service availability and erodes user trust, and in availability-critical settings may directly affect decision-making.
+In contrast, blocking attacks~\cite{jamming_attack,mutedrag} induce refusals to benign queries, causing denial-of-service without targeting answer correctness.
+This undermines service availability and erodes user trust, and may directly affect decisions in settings where availability is critical.
 Therefore, studying such attacks is important for revealing availability vulnerabilities in RAG systems and for establishing a quantifiable threat baseline for future defenses.